 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full Disclaimers and Limitations.

-SHOP moved below its 50-day moving average on May 05, 2026 date and that indicates a change from an upward trend to a downward trend.
+SHOP moved above its 50-day moving average on June 26, 2026 date and that indicates a change from a downward trend to an upward trend.

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where SHOP declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .